 Afternoon: Program Registration: At 5:00 p.m. after you have your room assignment, come over to the Road Scholar table in the conference room to register with the program staff and get your welcome packet containing your name-tag, up-to-date schedule that reflects any last-minute changes, and to learn when and where the Orientation session will take place.
 If your arrival is delayed, please ask for your packet when you check in.
 Orientation: The Group Leader will greet everyone with a warm welcome and lead introductions.
 We will review the up-to-date program schedule and any changes, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer any questions you may have.
 All lectures and field trips will be led by local experts unless specified otherwise.
 All transfers and transportation will be via motorcoach.
 Free time is reserved for your personal independent exploration.
 Please note that program activities, schedules, and personnel may need to change due to local circumstances.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.

-Dinner: In the hotel conference room, we’ll have a welcome buffet, plus coffee, tea, water.
+Dinner: At a near by restaurant, we’ll have a welcome buffet, plus coffee, tea, water.
+The restaurant is located across the street from the hotel.

 Evening: Continue getting to know your fellow Road Scholars, settle in, and get a good night’s rest for the day ahead.